dotnet/runtime/src/tools/illink/docs/error-codes.md

   void TestMethod()
   {
-      // IL2078 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the field '_typeField'
-      // don't match those on the implicit 'this' parameter of method 'Type.GetMethods()'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to
+      // IL2078 Trim analysis: 'this' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The field 'source field' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.
-      _typeField.GetMethods(); // Type.GetMethods is annotated with DynamicallyAccessedMemberTypes.PublicMethods
   }
   ```

-#### `IL2081`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the field 'source field' don't match those on the generic parameter 'target generic parameter' of 'target method or type'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2081`: Trim analysis: 'target generic parameter' generic argument does not satisfy 'DynamicallyAccessedMembersAttribute' in 'target method or type'.
+The field 'source field' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - Currently this is never generated, once ILLink supports full analysis of MakeGenericType/MakeGenericMethod this will be used

-#### `IL2082`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the implicit 'this' parameter of method 'source method' don't match those on the parameter 'target parameter' of method 'target method'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2082`: Trim analysis: 'target parameter' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The implicit 'this' argument of method 'source method' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.